manojmalik35/myAnimeDownloader/README.md

 Below are the commands you have to run :-

 For Linux -
-chmod +x pep.sh (You have to run this command if you are running code for first time.)
+chmod +x pep.sh (You have to run this command only if you are running code for first time.)
 ./pep.sh (Code will run with this command).

 For Windows -